ormaa/Bluetooth-LE-IOS-Swift/README.md

 # Who I am ?

-My name is **Olivier Robin**, I am a Freelance developper, for IOS.
-I use mainly Swift 2, or 3. soon, I will switch to Swift 4.
+My name is **Olivier Robin**, I am a Freelance developper, for IOS, specialized in Swift ( all version ).
 I build native App for iPhone, iPad, Apple Watch, Apple TV, and MAC.

 I work for French company, but also for any company where we can talk in English, or French :o)

-During 6 years, I worked for a US Company ( Bioclinica ).
+During several years, I worked for a US Company ( Bioclinica ).
 The time spent with them was great.
 Now, Since megin of 2016, I decided to work for my own company, in order to choose my project, my technology, my method of work, my road map...

 More infos on my Website : www.ormaa.fr